SiyuanYan1/EPVT-and-Skin-DG-benchamrk/README.md

 ## Pre-processing datasets

-Pre-processing the ISIC2019 dataset to construct the artifacts-based domain generalization training dataset, you need to modify paths in the pre-processing file accordingly.
+Pre-processing the ISIC2019 dataset to construct the artifacts-based domain generalization training dataset, you need to modify path names in the pre-processing file accordingly.
 ```
 python data_proc/grouping.py
 ```